The aim of the internship programme is to contribute to the training of young professional human rights workers, in particular those from Africa.

 Applicants must complete the Internship Application Form and e-mail their curriculum vitae six month in advance of the proposed dates of internship.
 Incomplete applications will not be considered.
 Successful applicants will be notified within a month of receipt of their applications.

-Fatima Mboge – Communications Intern (Gambia)
+Fatima Mboge – Communications Intern (Gambian)

-Fatima is a 3rd year law student at the University of The Gambia Law Faculty.
+Fatima is a law student at the University of The Gambia Law Faculty.
 She gained admission in 2010 and will earn her LLB degree in 2013.
 She attended Ndow’s Comprehensive Junior and Senior Secondary School from 2003- 2009.
 She also has a certificate in Information Technology which she acquired from QuantumNet Institute of Technology and a certificate in Elementary French which she acquired in Alliance Franco Gambia.
-Presently she is the sensitization officer of the University of the Gambia law Clinic.
+Presently she is the Sensitization Officer of the University of the Gambia law Clinic.
 As an aspiring legal practitioner and advocate for human rights and justice, she is dedicated to exploring means to improve her capacity and knowledge about human rights, hence preparing to contribute her quarter in the field of human rights.

 She likes going to the beach and spending time with her family.